Install Groovy

 GROOVY_HOME

-environment variable to the directory you unpacked the distribution. -
+environment variable to the directory where you unpacked the distribution. -

 Add